irene-fagnani/ADAML-group-project/README.md

 # ADAML-group-project
-Group Project for ADALM course, a.y.
+Group Project for Advance Data Analyisi and Machine Learning course, a.y.
 2024/25 (LUT University)